money-on-chain/py_Moneyonchain/README.md

 Example 1.
 Connect by default to RSK Testnet public node and to mocTestnet enviroment and print is connected

 ```
-from moneyonchain.networks import NetworkManager
+from moneyonchain.networks import network_manager

+# this is our connection node, in this case RSK Public node
 connection_network='rskTesnetPublic'

+# this is our enviroment we want to use.
 config_network = 'mocTestnet'

-# init network manager
-# connection network is the brownie connection network
-# config network is our enviroment we want to connect
-network_manager = NetworkManager(
-    connection_network=connection_network,
-    config_network=config_network)

-# run install() if is the first time and you want to install
-# networks connection from brownie
-# network_manager.install()

 # Connect to network
-network_manager.connect()
+network_manager.connect(connection_network=connection_network, config_network=config_network)

 print(network_manager.is_connected())